Core Vault

 Proof of Payment Submitted

-Anyone (including the agent) submits a proof of the transfer to the FAsset system.
+Anyone (including the agent) submits the proof of the transfer to the FAsset system.

 -